jnbooth/tex/README.md

 __Usage:__ `reload`

-Reload the bot's data from its SQL database.
+Reload the bot's data from its SQL database and supplemental webpages.